Blog

 Webflow Team

-Your UX design portfolio stands as proof of your skills and creativity.
+Your UX design portfolio demonstrates your skills and creativity.
 It’s not just a visual showcase — it reflects your expertise in user-centric design principles.

-Creating a compelling user experience (UX) design portfolio goes beyond aesthetic appeal.
-It blends visuals with visitor-friendly functionality, demonstrates how you align design choices with user needs, and curates a thoughtful website layout that narrates your design process.
+Creating a compelling user experience (UX) portfolio goes beyond aesthetics.
+It requires blending great visuals with intuitive functionality, demonstrating how you align design choices with user needs, and curating a thoughtful layout that narrates your design process.

-Every detail of your site, from the structure to color scheme, should demonstrate your intention and capacity to deliver a seamless and impactful UX.
-Your portfolio is your canvas, the platform where you apply and showcase the skills you’ve honed to become a UX designer.
+Every detail of your site — from the structure to the color scheme — should demonstrate your capacity to deliver a seamless and impactful UX.
+Your portfolio is your canvas, the platform where you showcase the skills you’ve honed as a UX designer.

 1. Emi Lantz

-Portfolio landing page with large text saying, “Hi!
-I design products and brands” with a purple “download resume” and a transparent “view projects” CTA below it.
+Emily Lantz’ portfolio landing page opens with the header “Hi!
+I design products & brands.”
+It also includes a purple “download resume” CTA and a transparent “view projects” CTA below the header.

 Source: Emi Lantz

-A prominent “View Project” button directs visitors to five curated projects on the landing page.
-Comprehensive case studies and intriguing prototype videos delve into each work, demonstrating her straightforward and practical design process.
+A prominent “View Projects” button directs visitors to review five curated studies that delve into her straightforward and practical design process.
 The inclusion of glowing testimonials, or “high fives,” from previous collaborators and team members highlights her personal flair, articulates her brand, and further substantiates her UX/UI design abilities.

 2. Ljubomir Bardžić

-Portfolio home page with small text saying, “Hello, my name is Ljubomir Bardžić,” followed by larger text saying “I’m a freelance designer and for the last nine years I have been helping startups deliver better experience across Android, iOS, and Web.”
+A portfolio homepage with small text saying, “Hello, my name is Ljubomir Bardžić,” followed by larger text stating “I’m a freelance product designer and Webflow expert with 10 years of experience helping startups deliver better experiences.”

 Source: Ljubomir Bardžić

-The textual content leaves no room for ambiguity.
-He succinctly communicates his service offerings — web design, UX/UI design, and Webflow development services — to reinforce his value proposition.
-Blending simplicity and directness, Bardžić’s portfolio offers a rewarding, expositional experience for visitors and potential clients.
+The text leaves no room for ambiguity.
+He succinctly communicates his service offerings — web design, UX/UI design, and Webflow development services — to clearly describe his value proposition.

 3. Karolis Kosas

 White homepage featuring text in the top and bottom center, and a picture of a CUJO device with closed eyes on the right.
-The text on the screen says, “Karolis Kosas is a product designer at Stripe.”
+The text on the screen says “Karolis Kosas is a product designer at OpenAI, previously Stripe.”

 Source: Karolis Kosas